AGEDB-INC/Cloud-Express/README.md

 	```

-  # How to start using Age-Viewer
+  # How to start using Cloud express
- - To start using Age-Viewer we need to have a running postgreSQL database server with Apache Age Extension
+ - To start using Cloud express we need to have a running postgreSQL database server with Apache Age Extension
 	 ### Setting up the PostgreSQL server with AGE extension
 	-  Easiest way  for Windows, Mac-OS and Linux Environment using **Docker**